plumpNation/itslearning-offline-ws/README.md

 3. Ensure your webserver is serving the directory.
 4. Browse to https://localhost:8000

+If you get an alert and a console warning that your browser doesn't support service workers, please download the latest version of Chrome or Firefox.

 ## Follow along
 There is an instructional local README in each of the example folders.